 Students and alumni came together for lunch, followed by a series of student presentations in which a few students gave brief overviews of the ways they plan to use neuroscience in their fields.
-Then the SCAN Advisory Board (Geoff Aguirre, Russell Epstein, Joe Kable and Stephen Morse) along with special guest Professor Patricia Churchland of UC San Diego, engaged in dialog, asking these presenters questions, making suggestions, and free associating.
+Then the SCAN Advisory Board along with special guest Elliot Tucker-Drob of The University of Texas at Austin, engaged in dialog, asking these presenters questions, making suggestions, and free associating.
 This portion of the retreat provided a wide range of perspectives on the “neuro-fields” (neurolaw, neurophilosophy, neuroanthropology, etc).

-Participants were treated to a keynote address by Professor Churchland, a pioneering philosopher of mind whose 1986 book launched the field of neurophilosophy, and whose current work addresses ethics from the standpoint of neuroscience.
+Participants were treated to a keynote address by Elliot Tucker-Drob, a behavioral geneticist whose current work addresses the impact of genes and experiences on brain development.

 Watch a recap of the student presentations here: